 Kalgoorlie

 Kalgoorlie, Western Australia is 593 kilometres (368 miles) east of Perth and is famous for gold mining.
 In 1893, a 100 ounce gold nugget was found.
 In today’s money its would be worth approx. $190,000 US dollars.
-This find sparked the start of the West Australian Gold rush and unearthed the richest goldfield “The Golden Mile”.
+This find sparked the start of the West Australian Gold rush and unearthed the richest goldfield called “The Golden Mile”.

 How to get there: